 Plonked right in the heart of the city centre, Cardiff Castle’s most sustained period of development coincided with the arrival of the Bute family, who ruled the roost (and indeed most of Cardiff) during the nineteenth and early twentieth centuries.
 There are various aspects to visiting the castle, first and foremost the apartments, occasionally kitsch but always fascinating.
 On a warm summer’s day, however, a stroll along the battlements and around the beautifully manicured lawns is reason enough to visit.
 But what really makes this place cool are the various concerts and festivals held within its grounds.

 Unbeknown to many, Cardiff is one of the UK’s most important locations for television and film shoots, as the recent openings of the BBC Drama Village and Pinewood Studios would testify.
-The big-hitter is Doctor Who, hence the entertaining Doctor Who Experience, where visitors immerse themselves in a “journey through time” before encountering some of the Doctor’s many adversaries, which include, of course, the brilliant Daleks.
+The big-hitter was Doctor Who, hence the entertaining Doctor Who Experience, where visitors were able to immerse themselves in a “journey through time” before encountering some of the Doctor’s many adversaries.
+Unfortunately, this beloved attraction closed down in 2017.

 No, not the slot machine variety, but a series of beautifully renovated Edwardian-era arcades that you’ll rarely find anywhere in the UK.
 Each arcade – and there are half a dozen – variously conceals a host of wonderfully diverse emporia, including clothes shops, art galleries, and antique and second-hand bookshops.
 These are also great places to refuel, with two establishments in particular worth seeking out: The Plan (for the best coffee in town) and Madame Fromage (the best deli in town).